-It doesn’t matter what time of year it is, coloured ice is always a hit with kids.
-But in summertime, a water bin filled with coloured ice cubes is just the best for cooling sensory play for kids of all ages.
+It doesn’t matter what time of year it is playing with colored ice is always a hit with kids.
+But in summertime, a water bin filled with colored ice cubes is just the best for cooling sensory play for kids of all ages.
 Making colored ice cubes is perfect for keeping the kids cool and refreshed on a hot, summer day!

 - cold water